-By way of background, several approvals over the years of planning and implementing the Mission Rock neighborhood have envisioned a mix of publicly- and privatelymaintained improvements.
+By way of background, several approvals over the years of planning and implementing the Mission Rock neighborhood have envisioned a mix of publicly- and privately-maintained improvements.
 The Port Commission and Board of Supervisors will have future actions to take to effectuate this distribution of maintenance responsibilities.
 Past and future actions are summarized below.

-- 2019 Phase 1 Approval.2 The Phase 1 approval included adoption of a Mission Rock Parks Plan; both the staff report and the Mission Rock Parks Plan include the concept of a private entity maintaining various locations including the paseos. - 2020 approval of MOU with City agencies for infrastructure at the site.3 In 2020, the Port approved the MOU with these City agencies to allow maintenance of these improvements on Port property.
-The MOU defines an array of non-standard improvements that the infrastructure departments would not accept (see Attachment II for list).
-It is for these non-standard improvements that the Port would like the Prop J allowance for a private entity to maintain.
+- 2019 Phase 1 Approval.
+The Phase 1 approval included adoption of a Mission Rock Parks Plan; both the staff report and the Mission Rock Parks Plan include the concept of a private entity maintaining various locations including the paseos. - 2020 approval of MOU with City agencies for infrastructure at the site.4 In 2020, the Port approved the MOU with these City agencies to allow maintenance of these improvements on Port property.
+The MOU defines an array of non-standard improvements that the infrastructure departments would not accept https://sfport.com/sites/default/files/ltem%208A%20SWL%20337%20Staff%20Report%205.21.2020%20Final%20%28S%29.pdf